Show society agrees to sell

 Almost 160 years of the Hawke's Bay Show has entered another era with the agreement of A and P society members to sell the Tomoana Showgrounds in Hastings – to make sure the show survives.

-The decision was made at a Special General Meeting of the Hawke's Bay A and P Society on Monday at the showgrounds' Exhibition Hall.
+The decision was made late today at a Special General Meeting of the 159-years-old Hawke's Bay A and P Society, accepting an offer from the Hastings District Council to purchase 40 of the 42 hectares for $7.5m.

-Full detail from the meeting were not immediately available and a statement was expected overnight from the Hastings District Council.
+The Council approved the offer last week, subject to the Society members conducting a vote in which 66.6% of members in attendance at the meeting were required to vote in favour for the sale to go unconditional.

-Needing 10 per cent of the society's 600-plus members in attendance and two-thirds to support the move, there was little opposition to the sale which follows last week's Hastings District Council completion of its formalities in deciding to purchase 40 of the 42 hectares for $7.5 million, subject to the society's acceptance of the offer.
+Sale takes effect on April 1 next year, with the other 2.8ha of the site, bounded by the Hawke's Bay Railway and Kennilworth, Karamu and Elwood roads, will be subdivided and retained by the A and P Society.

 As part of the agreement, the showgrounds will be designated as a reserve managed by a trust with representatives of the A and P society, the council, and nearby Waipatu Marae, and the society will have 10-days free-use of the showgrounds each year, primarily around the show each October, and free use of office space.